Cleveland

 Table Chart PROFILE FAQ

-Cleveland has a skilled workforce with essential services sectors well represented.
-Its unemployment rate was 3.2% in the past year, with an estimated employment growth of 4.2%.
+Cleveland has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate is 3.2%, with an estimated employment growth of 4.2% over the past year as of June 2025.

 Frequently Asked Questions - Employment